AllenInstitute/AllenSDK/doc_template/index.rst

 Users now have access to methods for accessing new data derived from fluorescence traces:

-    * :py:meth:`~allensdk.core.BrainObservatoryCache.get_ophys_experiment_analysis`: traces and metrics organized by stimulus condition
+    * :py:meth:`~allensdk.core.brain_observatory_cache.BrainObservatoryCache.get_ophys_experiment_analysis`: traces and metrics organized by stimulus condition
-    * :py:meth:`~allensdk.core.BrainObservatoryCache.get_ophys_experiment_events`: calcium events determined with `FastLZeroSpikeInference <https://github.com/jewellsean/FastLZeroSpikeInference>`_
+    * :py:meth:`~allensdk.core.brain_observatory_cache.BrainObservatoryCache.get_ophys_experiment_events`: calcium events determined with `FastLZeroSpikeInference <https://github.com/jewellsean/FastLZeroSpikeInference>`_

 Note: we addressed `GitHub issue #69 <https://github.com/AllenInstitute/AllenSDK/issues/69>`_ and a more general time alignment error in our processing pipeline.
 Handling of additional frame pulses has been corrected, resulting in 2-photon movie frames being assigned times 30ms earlier than before.
 We have updated all previously published NWB files accordingly.
 Delete these files and re-download them to access updated time stamps.

 This release also contains more mouse and human data in the Allen Cell Types Database.
-To access the new data, remove the following files from your `CellTypesCache` manifest directory:
+To access the new data, remove the following files from your :py:class:`~allensdk.core.cell_types_cache.CellTypesCache` manifest directory:

-    * :py:meth:`~allensdk.core.cell_types_cache.CellTypesCache` manifest.json
+    * ``manifest.json``
     * ``cells.json``
     * ``ephys_features.csv``
     * ``morphology_features.csv``